Pagoda Snail (Brotia pagodula)

 For algae support species, many keepers also combine this snail with a Parallel Nerite Snail - Neritina Sp. or Hair Nerite Snail - Neritina Sp. in larger tanks, provided food competition is monitored.
 Browse our wider freshwater snails UK collection if you are comparing shapes, sizes, and algae-grazing roles.

 Moderate aquarium lighting is ideal.
-Strong lighting encourages algae and biofilm growth, which can benefit grazing, but it should be balanced with plant needs and temperature control.
+Strong lighting encourages algae and biofilm growth, which can benefit grazing, but it should be balanced against plant needs and temperature control.
 A standard 7-9 hour photoperiod is usually enough.
-This species does not need special lighting, but it looks particularly impressive under natural-white LEDs that show shell ridges and earthy tones clearly in photos.
+This species does not need special lighting, but it looks particularly impressive under natural-white LEDs that show its shell ridges and earthy tones clearly.

 Always cycle the tank for 4-6 weeks before adding snails.
 Giant Tower Caps do much better in mature aquariums where biofilm is already established and ammonia or nitrite spikes are no longer a risk.

-The Giant Tower Cap Snail diet is primarily herbivorous.
-In a mature aquarium, it spends much of the day grazing algae films, soft green growth, decaying plant matter, and organic coatings on hardscape.
-That makes it attractive to hobbyists searching for best algae eating snails, algae eating snails UK, and best snails for algae control.
-However, it should not be treated as a self-sufficient cleaner.
-Like many best freshwater snails for aquarium setups, it needs supplemental feeding to stay healthy and maintain shell condition.
+The Giant Tower Cap Snail diet is that of a grazer and detritivore.
+In a mature aquarium it spends much of the day working over algae films, soft green growth, decaying plant matter, and organic coatings on hardscape.
+That makes it attractive to hobbyists searching for the best algae eating snails, algae eating snails UK, and the best snails for algae control.
+It should not, however, be treated as a self-sufficient cleaner.
+Like most of the best freshwater snails for aquarium setups, it needs supplemental feeding to stay healthy and maintain shell condition.

 If you are asking what do I feed freshwater snails, good options include blanched courgette, spinach, cucumber, green beans, and shelled peas in small amounts.
 Calcium-fortified foods are especially useful because of the species' size.
 Occasional leaf litter or botanicals can also support biofilm growth.

 For extra variety, offer small portions of pumpkin, kale, or specialised snail foods.
-This species shows useful tower cap snail algae eating behaviour, but it is not a miracle solution for severe algae problems.
-In balanced tanks, it helps manage soft algae while adding interest at the same time.
+This species shows useful tower cap snail algae eating behaviour, but it is not a miracle cure for a serious algae outbreak.
+In balanced tanks it helps manage soft algae while adding interest at the same time.

 | Time | Food | Amount |